MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A10-inference-quantitative_simulation.md

 sleep %>%
     summarize(favstats(variable))
 ```
-1. About how far is each number of hours of sleep for a Stat 216 student from the mean number of hours of sleep, on average?
+1. About how far is each number of hours of sleep for an MSU student from the mean number of hours of sleep, on average?
+Report the value and the appropriate notation

 \vspace{0.3in}